Steve Pikiell: Stony Brook

 On April 13, 2005, Pikiell replaced Nick Macarchuk as the 10th head coach in program history.
 At the time, Pikiell became the first Connecticut alum who played for Calhoun to coach a Division I program.

 Taking over a program that transitioned to Division I in 1999, Stony Brook endured three-straight losing seasons in his first three years.
 In the 2008–09 season, the Seawolves went 16–14 for its first winning season as a Division I program.
 The following year in 2009–10, Stony Brook earned their first regular season championship with a 22–10, 13–3 record, ending with a semifinal loss in the tournament.
 By virtue of winning the regular season, Stony Brook earned an NIT bid but lost to Illinois.
 Pikiell guided the Seawolves to a 15–17 mark in 2010–11, making a run to the America East Championship game after an upset over top-seeded Vermont in the semifinals, but lost to Boston on a last-second foul.

 From 2011 to 2016, Stony Brook won three America East regular season titles, while winning the conference tournament for the first time in school history in 2016 en route to the Seawolves' first NCAA tournament appearance.
 In that span, Stony Brook went 117–47, while appearing in two NIT and two CBI tournaments in addition to the NCAA Tournament appearance.
 His overall record at Stony Brook was 192–155 in 11 seasons.

 Rutgers

-On March 19, 2016, Pikiell was announced as the next coach at Rutgers.
+On March 19, 2016, Pikiell was announced as the next coach at Rutgers University.
 During the 2019–20 season, Pikiell led Rutgers to a 20–11 overall record and 11–9 in the Big Ten Conference.
 He earned the Jim Phelan Award for national coach of the year from Colleginsiders.com.

-On March 14, 2021, Pikiell's Rutgers team was named to the NCAA Tournament for the first time since the 1990–91 season.
+On March 14, 2021, Pikiell's Rutgers team was named to the NCAA tournament for the first time since the 1990–91 season.
 The Scarlet Knights earned a 10 seed in the tournament.

-On March 19, 2021, Rutgers won its first NCAA Tournament game in 38 years, beating Clemson 60–56.
-This was also Pikiell's first win as a coach in the NCAA Tournament.
+On March 19, 2021, Rutgers won its first NCAA tournament game in 38 years, beating Clemson 60–56.
+This was also Pikiell's first win as a coach in the NCAA tournament.